DSharpPlus/DSharpPlus/docs/articles/commands_next/intro.md

 await discord.ConnectAsync();
 ```

-Next, call the @DSharpPlus.CommandsNext.ExtensionMethods.UseCommandsNext* extension method on your
+Next, call the `ExtensionMethods.UseCommandsNext`* extension method on your
-@DSharpPlus.DiscordClient instance and pass it a new @DSharpPlus.CommandsNext.CommandsNextConfiguration instance.
+`DiscordClient` instance and pass it a new `CommandsNextConfiguration` instance.
 Assign
-the resulting @DSharpPlus.CommandsNext.CommandsNextExtension instance to a new variable named*commands*.
+the resulting `CommandsNext.CommandsNextExtension` instance to a new variable named *commands*.
 This important
 step will enable CommandsNext for your Discord client.

 ```cs